Dr-Apex/ethereum_auth/README.md

 - Already used throughout web3, this is an effort to standardize the method with best practices and to make it easier for web2 services to adopt it.

-> Techs: TypeScript, Tailwind Css, ethers.js, siwe
+> Techs: TypeScript, Tailwind Css, Ethers.js, Siwe.

 ## Available Scripts